lrodriguez-crypto/Compact-MPL/README.md

 # Compact-MPL

-- Java model of the Montomery Powering Ladder: https://github.com/lrodriguez-crypto/Compact_MPL_Java_Model

-	A software model of the algorithm use for this architecture.

 - ModelSim
 - Vivado
+- A software model implemented in Java of the algorithm used for this hardware architecture is presented in: https://github.com/lrodriguez-crypto/Compact_MPL_Java_Model